yuta1984/tiny-iiif-manifest-authoring-tool/README.md

 This web application, based on Express.js, enables individuals and small groups to easily publish IIIF resources through a simple set of steps.
 Specifically, it provides a straightforward web interface for the following tasks:

 1. Upload images and publish them in the IIIF Image format (mostly achieved by [iiif-processor](https://github.com/samvera/node-iiif) ).
-2. Editing IIIF manifests that reference these images.
+2. Editing and publishing IIIF manifests that reference these images.

 # Dependencies
 To use this application, you need to have the following installed: